 What can affect my Minnesota unemployment insurance benefits?

-To maintain your Minnesota unemployment benefits eligibility, you must maintain eligibility each week you receive benefits.
+To keep your Minnesota unemployment benefits eligibility, you must maintain eligibility each week you receive benefits.
 The following may affect eligibility or cause adjustments to the benefit amount you receive:

 No longer meeting weekly eligibility requirements

 You must maintain all points of eligibility to continue receiving benefits.
 If you get a seasonal or part-time job with an income threshold that still qualifies you for benefits, you must maintain an active job search.
 Receiving some income does not make you exempt from job search eligibility requirements.
-Additionally, if you have or acquire a medical condition that prevents you from working you are no longer eligible for benefits.
+Additionally, if you have or develop a medical condition that prevents you from working, you’re no longer eligible for benefits.

 Working/earning wages while receiving benefits

-In your Minnesota unemployment weekly claim, you will be asked whether or not you worked during that period and the wages you earned.
-Though earning an income does not immediately disqualify you from receiving benefits, your Minnesota unemployment rate will likely be reduced from the full benefit amount available to you if wages were earned during that period.
+In your Minnesota unemployment weekly claim, you’ll be asked whether or not you worked during that period and the wages you earned.
+Though earning an income does not immediately disqualify you from receiving benefits, your Minnesota unemployment rate will likely be reduced if you earned wages during that period.